talfco/clb-polkadot-java-types/README.md

 This project is in a pre-inception phase (Alpha) stay tuned - More to Come

-The goal of this priject is to port over to the Phyton Codec Library by Polkascan to Java
+The goal of this project is to port over to the Phyton Codec Library by Polkascan to Java

 * https://github.com/polkascan/py-scale-codec